ATL-WDI-Curriculum/es6-1/README.md

 <details>
 <summary>What does the concept of scope refer to in JS?</summary>

-In short, the notion of which variables are available where.
+In short, it is the notion of which variables are available where.

 </details>